madeye-matt/clojure-common/README.md

 ## Usage

 As it is a library project, common can not be executed directly.
-See the function docs for information on how to use the supplied functions.
+See the function docs or the examples below for information on how to use the supplied functions.

 ## Examples